 The College of Southern Maryland is committed to ongoing administrative, financial, and technical support of the proposed program changes.
 A new Associate Dean and Chair of Science began the position in August 2022.
 The person in this role provides academic leadership to the science area and manages lab support staff who provide technical support for science labs.
 The college has committed to replacing science faculty as they have retired from the college.
 This will ensure adequate faculty availability for course and program management.
-As these courses are predominantly general education classes, should the college ever deactivate the concentration, the courses will still exist.
-Students currently enrolled in the deactivated concentration will have easy access to program requirements over a 2-year teach-out plan.
-In addition, the college will ensure that there are sufficient sections of any course that is not a general education class, such as Introduction to Public Health, to provide opportunity for degree completion.
+As there will not be significant course changes, students currently enrolled in the deactivated concentrations will have easy access to program requirements as they complete the program requirements over a 2-year teach-out plan.